dakixr/me/public/daniel_cv.md

 2022

-- Launched Amazon’s first ML forecasting solution for a $60M+ operational plan, moving from zero forecasting to automated, data-driven decision-making.
+- Launched the first ML forecasting solution for my team's $60M+ operational plan at Amazon, moving from zero forecasting to automated, data-driven decision-making.
 - Built new KPI tracking/warehousing tools, improving reporting speed and reliability for multiple teams.
 - Spearheaded engineering initiatives that increased velocity and data quality.